goncalopalaio/event-server/README.md

 https://events-rep.herokuapp.com/admin/

-A postman collection with a few queries is shared here:
+A postman collection with a few filtering queries is shared here:

 https://documenter.getpostman.com/view/4266504/RW1dExc8

+Supported:
+- Filter by category
+- Filter by author
+- Filter by position and distance

 ## A few notes